sollie11/enterbsd/README.md

 2. Reboot the newly installed system from HD, remember to keep the CDROM device attached.

-3. Modify sshd to allow root accesss.
+3. Modify sshd to allow root access.
 (We can change this back later.)
 login: root

 `ee /etc/ssh/sshd-config`